-In November and December 2022 the Company, through its wholly-owned subsidiary Minera Don Nicolas SA ("MDN"), issued unsecured promissory notes to FCI Zofingen Dollar Linked ("FCI") for \$4 million dollars, and \$5 million, respectively.
+In November and December 2022 the Company, through its wholly-owned subsidiary Minera Don Nicolas SA ("MDN"), issued unsecured promissory notes to lenders locally in Argentina for \$4 million dollars, and \$5 million, respectively.
 The promissory notes are repayable in Argentinian pesos at the official rate.

-The initial \$4 million Promissory Notes issued in November 2022 were refinanced subsequent to the year-end period and reissued to the same lender as longer-term notes with similar terms (the "Replacement Notes"), maturing two years from issuance and bearing a rate of 5% interest.
-Any time prior to maturity, MDN can elect to prepay all or any portion of the Promissory Notes without incurring any early repayment penalty.
-The Company has provided a limited recourse guarantee to the lenders in respect of the Notes.
-As at December 31, 2022 the \$9 million balance bears interest at the rate of 5% until repaid.
+The initial \$4 million in promissory notes issued in November 2022 were refinanced in January 2023 and reissued \$4.4 million promissory notes to the same lender as longer-term notes with similar terms (the "Replacement Notes"), maturing two years from issuance and bearing a rate of 5% interest.
+During the quarter ended March 31, 2023 MDN issued additional promissory notes for \$6 million dollars to a local lender in Argentina, which are secured against equipment and moveable property of MDN in Argentina.
+Any time prior to maturity, MDN can elect to prepay all or any portion of the promissory notes without incurring any early repayment penalty.
+The Company has provided a limited recourse guarantee to the lenders in respect of the \$5 million Notes.
+As at March 31, 2023 the \$15.4 million balance bears interest at the rate of 5% until repaid.